facebookresearch/hydra/website/docs/tutorial/3_config_groups.md

 `config_path` can specify your config file as in the [previous command line example](simple_cli), or the root directory for your configuration files.
-If a config file is specified, it's directory is the root directory.
+If a config file is specified, its directory is the root directory.

 The directory structure of our application now looks like:
 ```text